crowdint/vagrant-setup/README.md

 ### Run

-Download the cookbooks & recipes for MySQL and MongoDB and Utils:
+Download the cookbook with the recipes for all the servers and utilities:

 ```bash
 curl -0 https://raw.github.com/crowdint/vagrant-setup/master/downloads/cookbooks.tar.gz | tar -xz